-After the construction of the subsidized housing, when you are considered to have made a taxable sale of the housing and you have to account for the GST/HST on that sale, you may be eligible to claim a general rebate (using Form GST189, General Application for Rebate of GST/HST) to recover the GST/HST you paid on the purchase of the real property and the construction costs that you could not previously recover.
+After the construction of the subsidized housing, when you are considered to have made a taxable sale of the housing (self-supply) and you have to account for the GST/HST on that self-supply, you may be eligible to claim a general rebate (using Form GST189, General Application for Rebate of GST/HST) to recover the GST/HST you paid on the purchase of the real property and the construction costs that you could not previously recover.

-For more information, see Guide RC4033, General Application for GST/HST Rebates, and Form GST189 or call 1-800-959-8287.
+For more information, go to www.cra.gc.ca/gsthst, or see Guide RC4033, General Application for GST/HST Rebates, and Form GST189 or call 1-800-959-8287.

 You are a charity in Alberta and you are not registered for the GST/HST.
 You receive government funding to construct multiple-unit long-term housing for seniors.
-You paid \$8,000 GST on the purchase of the land and \$15,000 GST on the construction of the building.
-You claimed a public service bodies' rebate for 50% of the \$23,000 (\$8,000 + \$15,000) GST paid.
-The construction of the housing is substantially completed on May 31, 2010, but you first gave possession of a unit in the housing to an individual to live in on April 15, 2010.
-As the later of these two dates is the day you substantially completed the multiple-unit housing, you are considered to have made a taxable sale of, and to have repurchased (self supplied) the housing on May 31, 2010.
+You paid \$80,000 GST on the purchase of the land and \$125,000 GST on the construction of the building.
+You claimed a PSB rebate for 50% of the \$205,000 (\$80,000 + \$125,000) GST paid.
+The construction of the housing is substantially completed on May 31, 2012, but you first gave possession of a unit in the housing to an individual to live in on April 15, 2012.
+As the later of these two dates is the day you substantially completed the multiple-unit housing, you are considered to have made a self-supply, that is a taxable sale of, and a repurchase of the housing on May 31, 2012.

-The tax you paid on the purchase of the land and to construct the housing is greater than the tax on the fair market value of the housing on May 31, 2010.
+The tax you paid on the purchase of the land and to construct the housing is greater than the tax on the fair market value of the housing on May 31, 2012.
 Therefore, the amount of the GST that you are considered to have both collected on the sale and paid on the repurchase is equal to the amount of the GST that was paid or payable by you on the purchase of the land, the construction of the building, and on any other improvements you made to the property.

-You must include the \$23,000 GST you are considered to have collected on the self-supply on line 103 of Form GST62 and remit the tax due with that return by June 30, 2010 (the end of the month after the month in which you are considered to have made the taxable sale of the subsidized housing).
+You must include the \$205,000 GST you are considered to have collected on the self-supply on line 103 of Form GST62 and remit the tax due with that return by June 30, 2011 (the end of the month after the month in which you are considered to have made the taxable sale of the subsidized housing).

-You can claim a 50% public service bodies' rebate for the \$23,000 GST you are considered to have paid on your repurchase of the property under the self-supply rules.
+You can claim a 50% PSB rebate for the \$205,000 GST you are considered to have paid on your repurchase of the property under the self-supply rules.

-Also, as a non-registrant, you could not claim ITCs for the tax you paid to purchase the land and construct the housing, and you were only able to recover 50% of that tax (by claiming a public service bodies' rebate).
-Since you are considered to have made a taxable sale of the housing, you are now entitled to claim a general rebate (using Form GST189) to recover the remaining tax (50%) that you were previously unable to recover by the way of the PSB rebate on the purchase of the land and the construction costs.
+Also, as a non-registrant, you could not claim ITCs for the tax you paid to purchase the land and construct the housing, and you were only able to recover 50% of that tax (by claiming a PSB rebate).
+Since you are considered to have made a taxable sale of the housing, you are now entitled to claim a general rebate (using Form GST189) to recover the remaining tax (50 %) that you were previously unable to recover by the way of the PSB rebate on the purchase of the land and the construction costs.